Water Hammer / Surge Pressure Calc Skip to main content

 3. Set Flow and Valve Closure

-Enter flow velocity (fps) or flow rate (GPM).
-Set valve closure time in seconds, or check "instantaneous" for worst-case Joukowsky surge.
+Enter flow velocity or flow rate.
+Set valve closure time in seconds, or check "instantaneous" for the full Joukowsky screening case.
+Real valve closure characteristics may not be linear.

 Built For

-• Facility operators investigating pipe failures or gasket blowouts caused by transient pressure spikes
+• Facility operators documenting assumptions while investigating pipe failures or gasket blowouts

 References